CraigPSmith/activity_classification/README.md

 Epochs was set to 500.

 # Model Performance
-The overall accuracy of the model was good, 98%.
+The overall accuracy of the model was good, 96%.
-The confusion matrix plot shows the predictions of each target class as a proportion of the total number of targets in that class.
+The confusion matrix plot shows the predictions as a proportion of the total number of targets in that class.
 This shows each exercise has very good accuracy.
-Only the interval activity class is around 90%, with some interval predicted as squats or lateral fly.
+The interval activity class is the worse performer ~90%, with some intervals predicted as squats or lateral fly.

+### Confusion matrix
 ![](figures/confusion_matrix.png)

 # Applying the Model for Activity Detection